 The average retirement age in the United States is 62.
 Indeed, six out of ten Americans leave the workplace between the ages of 55 and 65.
 However, a lot of retirees go back to work to make ends meet.
 It is not uncommon to meet people taking part-time shifts in their 70s and sometimes even later.
 When it comes to retirement, more and more Americans feel they are not able to quit working permanently because they can survive on their retirement pension.

 Figuring out when you want to retire is one of the most important questions when you start working.
 Everybody needs to take a break and enjoy life, especially in old age.
 However, too many Americans feel burdened by retirement costs.
 Therefore, you need to tackle the problem now before it becomes a handicap in later life.
+Another important decision to consider before you retire is whether you want to stay in your own home, or move into a 55 and older community in Utah or one similar in your location.
+It’s vital that you plan for your days ahead.

 When do you think you would be ready to retire?